Modern Family logo

 1. Communicate Your Child’s Schedule With Your Ex

 It takes time to adjust to any change in your life.
 For recently divorced parents it can be especially challenging to get used to your new parenting plan.
-When your child starts school and they have a new schedule it is important for both parents to understand what this schedule looks like so they can plan accordingly.
+When your child starts school and they have a new schedule both parents need to understand what this schedule looks like so they can plan accordingly.
 It’s difficult for an entire family to keep up with everything that happens during the school year.

 2. Notify Your Child’s Teacher